phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 them.
 I'll go through some of the different use cases and share some of the Nginx configs that have been helpful for me in quickly getting my projects online.
 As a note, all of the below configurations are examples of a single Nginx instance on the same server as all of my web applications.
+With this, you'll be able to run multiple websites off of a single port on your Ubuntu instance.

 Django Configurations
 =====================